-My topic for today’s Big Interview is options.
-Now I know what some of you are thinking: options are too complex and they’re too risky.
+My topic for today is options.
+Now hold on.
+I know what some of you are thinking.
+Options are too complex.
+They’re too risky.

-Jim Fink is chief investment strategist of Options for Income and Velocity Trader.
+Jim Fink is chief investment strategist of Options for Income, Velocity Trader, and Jim Fink’s Inner Circle.
 He holds a bachelor’s degree from Yale University, a master’s degree from Harvard’s Kennedy School of Government, a law degree from Columbia University, and an MBA from the University of Virginia’s Darden School of Business.

-Jim also has been a member of the Illinois and D.C. bars and is a CFA charterholder.
+Jim also has been a member of the Illinois and District of Columbia bars and is a CFA charterholder.

 I asked Jim a few options questions that are specific to income investors.
 I think you’ll find his answers quite extensive and informative, even for those who don’t want to use options in their investment strategy.

 Income-seekers need to buy and hold broadly diversified, balanced portfolios of yield-paying securities.
 Their primary concern is that the underlying companies paying the dividends and interest are healthy and growing.

 As an advisor, my primary focus is always on the underlying health of the companies whose stocks I recommend.
 Can you explain to primarily conservative, income-oriented buy-and-holders why using options can help their approach to the market?